fischer8/BarrelGen/README.md

 ![gif](/barrel-gen.gif)

-To use the script, use the following command:
+To run the script, use the following command:

 ```
 $ npx barrelgen /path/to/directory